katrinsharp/akka-sample-cluster-on-google-platform/docs/src/main/paradox/index.md

 **Deploy to Google Container Engine:**

 - Pushing images to Google Container Engine.
 Documentation how to push can be found [here](https://cloud.google.com/container-registry/docs/pushing).

+  **Note**: Don't forget to do `gcloud init` if you haven't done yet.

   ```
   docker tag akka-sample-cluster-backend gcr.io/<your-project-id>/akka-sample-cluster-backend

   docker tag akka-sample-cluster-frontend gcr.io/<your-project-id>/akka-sample-cluster-frontend

   gcloud docker push gcr.io/<your-project-id>/akka-sample-cluster-backend

   gcloud docker push gcr.io/<your-project-id>/akka-sample-cluster-frontend
   ```
 **Background:** with Akka Cluster every node should know IPs/hostnames and ports of [cluster seed nodes](http://doc.akka.io/docs/akka/current/scala/cluster-usage.html#Joining_to_Seed_Nodes).
 Containers in Google Container Engine have dynamic IPs making it impossible to manage a list of static IPs for seed nodes.
 Some possible solutions are to use [etcd](https://github.com/coreos/etcd) directly or via [ConstructR](https://github.com/hseeberger/constructr) that utilizes etcd as Akka extension.
 However, Kubernetes also have [headless services](http://kubernetes.io/docs/user-guide/services/#headless-services).
 We are going to use it to expose all seed node IPs via DNS by having a headless service, which will be attached to each seed node through selector.

-**More about headless service**: In our case in [Discovery-service.yaml](../../../../Discovery-service.yaml) we create a headless service named `discovery-svc`, set `spec.clusterIP` to `None` and attach selector `name: seed-node` to it.
-The same selector is present in [Backend-seed.yaml](../../../../Backend-seed.yaml).
-This way all pods created out of backend seed deployment will run instance of `discovery-svc` service as well.
+**Headless service and Akka seed**: In our case in [Discovery-service.yaml](../../../../Discovery-service.yaml) we create a headless service named `discovery-svc`, set `spec.clusterIP` to `None` and attach selector `name: seed-node` to it.
+It means that any pod created from deployment marked by this selector will run instance of `discovery-svc` service as well.
 Each instance of this service will register its IP under `discovery-svc.default.svc.cluster.local` DNS entry, where `default.svc.cluster.local` is a default [Kubernetes namespace](http://kubernetes.io/docs/user-guide/namespaces/).
+We use this feature for managing centralized list of seed node IPs.
+However, the way Akka seed works, all nodes also need to see the same first node in list of seed nodes.
+So we split all backend nodes into 2 groups: backend seed nodes ([Backend-seed.yaml](../../../../Backend-seed.yaml)) and backend regular nodes ([Backend-node.yaml](../../../../Backend-node.yaml)).
+Backend seed nodes should always have fixed number of replicas in its deployment that equals to `constructr.dns.num-of-seeds` ([conf](../../../../src/main/resources/constructr-dns.conf)) and selector `seed-node`.
+We also use ConstructR with our implementation of [DnsCoordination](../../../../src/main/scala/constructr/dns/DnsCoordination.scala) that makes sure that any node can join only after the number of IPs registered in DNS equals to number of seed nodes.
+Once this number is reached, it always returns list of seed nodes sorted so all nodes see the same first node as required.

 - Deploy headleass service:
   ```